5 BEST way to get around Washington DC with Public Transportation

 Consider a hop on hop off bus tour.
 This lets you explore the city at your own pace without worrying about schedules, apps, or peddle power.
 The Big Bus Washington DC hop-on hop-off bus tour has 9 city-wide stops along four different routes.

 Uber and Lyft

 Using rideshare programs like Uber and Lyft is amazing.
 A lot of people use it as their primary method of transportation.
 I preferred to use this as a last resort at the end of the day.

 When it’s HOT and you can’t bike for another minute, get an Uber.
 In all honesty, I logged anywhere from 10-12 miles of walking each day, so when you get the opportunity to get in an air-conditioned car at the end of the day, you go for it.

 We were staying at the JW Marriot in DC, a few blocks from the White House.
 The largest fair was paid $15.

 The Best Way To Get Around Washington DC

-There is not going to a best way to get around.
-Depending on your situation, do a mix of everything.
-The best part about DC was that you never had to go far to find the next best thing and way to get around Washington DC on a budget.
+The best part about DC was that you never have to go far to find a great neighborhood or something fun to do and it’s easy to get around Washington DC on a budget.
 Just keep your eyes open!